-(1) Architectural Standards shall be per the Default Zone of MXOC (Mixed Use Opportunity Corridor). ntroduced for first reading on this day of, 2016 and ordered published in pamphlet form.
-PASSED and ADOPTED this day of , 2016 and ordered published in pamphlet form.
-ATTEST: President of City Council City Clerk
+Architectural Standards shall to Opportunity Corridor). e per the Default Zone of MXOC (Mixed Use Introduced for first reading on this published in pamphlet form. day of , 2016 and ordered PASSED and ADOPTED thispublished in pamphlet form. day of , 2016 and ordered ATTEST: President of City Council